micheh/teamcity-clover/README.md

 }
 ```

+To use the script without composer, [download the current version](https://github.com/micheh/teamcity-clover/archive/master.zip) and extract the files to a location where TeamCity has access.

 Usage
 -----
 Run PHPUnit and make sure to use the `--coverage-clover` argument to create the clover.xml.
 Then add